Hart’s Studio Recreated

 Bob Chase, President of Frederick Hart Foundation and Publisher of Frederick Hart works:

 “Hart believed that the cultural tides were changing and that the 21st century would bring a renaissance and an age of enlightenment.
 He determined to create sculptures that physically and spiritually reflected this and spoke to the transforming power of beauty.
 It is no surprise that at a time when the art world had largely spurned the human figure, Hart chose to champion it.”

-Belmont’s relationship with Hart’s work dates back nearly two decades.
-In 2002, Ex Nihilo, Working Model, cast marble (Washington National Cathedral’s Creation Sculptures) was donated to Belmont by long-time University benefactor Barbara Massey Rogers.
+Belmont’s relationship with Hart’s work began in 2002, when Ex Nihilo, Working Model, cast marble (Washington National Cathedral’s Creation Sculptures) was donated to Belmont by long-time University benefactor Barbara Massey Rogers.
 The work is installed on the south exterior wall of the University’s Chapel, facing the lobby of the Ayers Academic Center.